The Natural Weathering Process

 Storing your furniture

-Our furniture can be left outside year round.
-However, it should be positioned in an area with regular direct sunlight to keep mould and mildew at bay.
-Storing furniture in an outbuilding or garage can help prolong its lifespan.
+Our furniture can be left outside year round, however, where possible it should be positioned in an area with regular direct sunlight and airflow to keep mould and mildew at bay.

 Reduce risk of warping